The role of individual compensation and acceptance decisions in crowdsourced delivery: Problem definition

 Next, we introduce an MINLP formulation \eqref{eq:minlp} for the \probabbr that uses three sets of decision variables.
 Variables $y_i\in \{0,1\}$ indicate whether task $i\in I$ is performed by a professional driver, and variables $x_{ij}\in \{0,1\}$ indicate whether task $i\in I$ is offered to occasional driver $j\in J$.
 Variables $C_{ij}\ge 0$ represent the compensation offered to occasional driver $j\in J$ for performing task $i\in I$.

 The objective function~\eqref{eq:minlp:obj} minimizes the expected total cost.
 Constraints~\eqref{eq:minlp:oc:assignment} ensure that at most one task is offered to each occasional driver.
 Equations~\eqref{eq:minlp:task:assignment} ensure that each task is either offered to an occasional driver or performed by a professional driver.
 Inequalities~\eqref{eq:minlp:forcing} ensure that the compensation offered is not greater than a given upper bound $U_{ij}$ if task $j\in J$ is offered to occasional driver $i\in I$.
-Note that the cost $c_i$ of a professional for task $i\in I$ can always be used as such an upper bound, since it will never be optimal to offer compensation that exceeds this value.
+Note that the cost $c_i$ of a professional driver for task $i\in I$ can always be used as such an upper bound, since it will never be optimal to offer compensation that exceeds this value.
 Furthermore, constraints~\eqref{eq:minlp:forcing} also force $C_{ij}$ to zero if task $i\in I$ is not offered to occasional driver $j\in J$.
 Finally, constraints \eqref{eq:minlp:x}--\eqref{eq:minlp:C} define the domains of the variables.
 The difficulty of formulation~\eqref{eq:minlp} depends significantly on the considered probability function $P_{ij} : \R_+ \mapsto [0,1]$ of occasional drivers $j\in J$ for tasks $i\in I$.
-In the remainder of this section, we introduce two probability functions that can be used to model realistic acceptance behavior.
-Linearizations for these probability functions are discussed in \cref{sec:ilp}.
+In \cref{sec:ilp}, we discuss a two-stage solution framework considering a general acceptance probability function.
+In the remainder of this section, we introduce two probability functions that can be used to model realistic acceptance behavior and discuss their use within the solution framework in \cref{sec:ilp}.